 Andy is considered one of Florida’s most accomplished attorneys and individually, has recovered more than $500 million for his clients since his legal career started in 1991.
-He has been intimately involved in some of South Florida’s most recognizable cases that not only impacted the families involved, but also impacted legislation, policy and society.
+He has been intimately involved in some of South Florida’s most recognizable cases that not only impacted the families involved but also impacted legislation, policy, and society.

 One of the most pivotal cases of his career includes Francisca Herrera and Abraham Candelario v.
 Ag-Mart Produce, Inc., which dealt with a young boy, Carlito Candelario-Herrera, who was born without arms or legs as a result of his mother being sprayed with pesticides while working in various tomato fields.
 Discovery in the case uncovered numerous violations by Ag-Mart, the company employing Carlitos’ mother, including sub-par work conditions.
 During the course of this case, Andy traveled to Washington D.C. to testify before a Congressional Subcommittee on the treatment of workers in these situations and as a result, Ag-Mart has implemented new policies to ensure its employees are safe and protected.
-In addition, his work on this case was featured in the book Tomatoland, an expose into the inappropriate mass production of tomatoes in America.
+In addition, his work on this case was featured in the book Tomatoland, an expose to the inappropriate mass production of tomatoes in America.

-In one of the firm’s saddest cases, Andy represented the family of two-year-old Haile Brockington, who died after being left in a sweltering day care center van unnoticed for almost seven hours.
-This case not only prompted the day care center, Katie’s Kids, to lose funding and ultimately close, but it also created a legislative effort spearheaded by Florida State Senator Maria Sachs requiring all day care vans to install an alarm that forces a driver to walk through the van to turn off the alarm and ensure no child is left behind.
+In one of the firm’s saddest cases, Andy represented the family of two-year-old Haile Brockington, who died after being left in a sweltering daycare center van unnoticed for almost seven hours.
+This case not only prompted the daycare center, Katie’s Kids, to lose funding and ultimately close, but it also created a legislative effort spearheaded by Florida State Senator Maria Sachs requiring all daycare vans to install an alarm that forces a driver to walk through the van to turn off the alarm and ensure no child is left behind.
 Andy has since represented numerous other families who have lost children in the same fashion where these alarms were not installed.

 Andy also tried a wrongful death case in federal court in Chicago in April 2014.
-The deceased contracted legionnaires disease while staying at a JW Marriott.
-After nearly a week long trial, the federal jury awarded the 83 year old widow nearly $2.3 million for the loss of her 80 year old husband.
+The deceased contracted legionnaires' disease while staying at a JW Marriott.
+After nearly a week long trial, the federal jury awarded the 83-year-old widow nearly $2.3 million for the loss of her 80-year-old husband.